 Because everyone wants to have an advantage at work or in school, it’s only natural for supplement companies to manufacture formulas that cater to people who want a brain boost.
 The thing is, there are far too many nootropic formulas out there and sorting through can be confusing and at times, risky for our health.

-To help narrow down the search for the best nootropic supplements, we made a list of the 5 best nootropic formulas ever.
+To help narrow down the search for the best nootropic supplements, I made a list of the 6 best nootropic formulas ever.
 These were chosen for their formula synergy, ingredient quality, and cost, so regardless of what brand you go with, your brain will benefit from it.

 Call them what you like – Smart pills, brain pills, smart drugs, brain supplements – They’re all collectively known as Nootropic Supplements.

-In our top 5 best nootropics list we look at how cognitive performance and mental performance might be improved.
+In my top nootropics list we look at how cognitive performance and mental performance might be improved.
 Can they improve memory loss, cognitive decline and improve brain activity?
 Let’s find out.

 At a glance